buildspace/buildspace-projects/Solana_Pay_Store/en/Section_3/Lesson_1_Add_Items_via_your_app.md

 We're going to add functionality that will let you, the store owner, add items to the store **from the front-end!**.

-First, create a `.env` file in your projects root folder and add your address in there.
+First, create a `.env` file in your projects root folder and add your address in there along with your WEB3.Storage token (make sure you change these values to your key/token).
 Here's what my `.env` file looks like:
 ```
 NEXT_PUBLIC_OWNER_PUBLIC_KEY=B1aLAAe4vW8nSQCetXnYqJfRxzTjnbooczwkUJAr7yMS
+WEB3STORAGE_TOKEN=YOUR_TOKEN_HERE
 ```

 **Note:** NextJs has dotenv built in but you **need** to start publicly available env vars with `NEXT_PUBLIC`.
 Also note that you'll need to restart Next to pick up the change to `.env`.